Skip to Content

 Contact Our Domestic Violence Lawyer in Memphis Today

 Looking for an attorney for your domestic violence case in Memphis?
-Team up with The Claiborne Ferguson Law Firm, P.A.
+Team up with The Ferguson McNeil Law Firm, P.A.
 Attorney Ferguson is Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy, who may be able to help you fight against your charges.
 Our Memphis domestic violence attorneys have also earned a 10.0 superb Avvo rating due to the reviews of former clients.

 We take the time to answer all your questions, explain your options, and ensure that your rights are protected every step of the way.